johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 # Manage cases natively in Microsoft's unified security operations (SecOps) platform

 Collaborate and investigate in Microsoft's unified SecOps platform with builtin case management.
-Cases is the end-to-end solution that provides seamless management of security alerts, incidents and investigations.
+The Case Management Starter Kit (CMSK) is the end-to-end solution that provides seamless management of security alerts, incidents and investigations.
 Maintain security context and work all the jobs to be done more efficiently.

 ## Plan for cases

-Case management is only available in the Defender portal and requires a Microsoft Sentinel connected workspace.
-For more information, see [Microsoft Sentinel in the Defender portal](/azure/sentinel/microsoft-sentinel-defender-portal).
+The CSMK is available in the Defender portal for all Microsoft Sentinel customers that have onboarded to the unified SecOps platform.
+For more information on connecting a Microsoft Sentinel workspace, see [Microsoft Sentinel in the Defender portal](/azure/sentinel/microsoft-sentinel-defender-portal).

 | **Cases feature** | **Minimum permissions required**<BR>in Microsoft Defender XDR Unified RBAC |
 |---|---|